metrophos/LoxBerry-Plugin-P1-Decrypter/README.md

   - UPD Port: 54321 (or what you use configured over the plugin configuration)
 - Virtual UPD input command:
   - command recognition (If you use the value mapping example above): `\i1-0:1.8.0:\i\v`
+> To check incoming messages from Loxberry to Miniserver use _Loxone UPD monitor_

 ### Example to use by energy monitor